• Skip to primary navigation

 How to Cook a Well-Done Steak: 155°F+

-In our opinion, anyone who wants to cook steak to well-done is ruining a good piece of meat.
+In our opinion, anyone cooking steak to well-done is ruining a good piece of meat.
 However, we know everyone has their own preferences, so we’ve included it in this list!
 A well done steak has no pink.
 It’s much tougher since all the juices have been cooked out of the beef.
 For a 1 ½ inch steak, it will be approximately 12-15 minutes grilling time.
 Cook to an internal temperature of 155°F+

 Note that the USDA recommends cooking whole cuts of beef to an internal temperature of 145°F.